robport/cdr-examples/Readme.md

 - Copy the contents of public_key.pem into the box and hit save

 3. Run the example program
-- npm run authenticate
+- npm run auth

 ## Signature Generation

 - cd cdr-examples
 - npm i
-- npm run signature
+- npm run sign

+## Submit Funding

+Note that funding is checked asynchronously, so after submitting, you have to check the status of the submission

+# To submit
+npm run submit-funding

+# To check status
+npm run funding-status